sramekpete/convex-hull/README.md

-# Convex HUll calculation using Jarvis' March
+# Convex Hull calculation using Jarvis' March

 Have fun going through the points in the code :mag: